Cysharp/R3/README.md

 | **ZipLatest**(params `Observable<T>[]` sources) | `Observable<T[]>` |
 | **ZipLatest**(`IEnumerable<Observable<T>>` sources) | `Observable<T[]>` |

 Methods that accept a `CancellationToken` will emit `OnCompleted` when a Cancel is issued.
-This allows for unsubscribing in event source.
+This allows you to unsubscribe all subscriptions from the event source.

 `Range`, `Repeat`, `Return/Empty/Throw` (which do not take a `TimeProvider`) issue values immediately.
 This means that even if disposed of midway, the emission of values cannot be stopped.
 For example,